 My name is Dinesh Wagle.
 I am a journalist by academic training and work experience.
 I analyse politics for a living.
 I have worked for several Nepali publications including Kantipur and The Kathmandu Post, both national daily newspapers.

-During his last year in journalism Dinesh coordinated the team that produced the Saturday edition of Kantipur.
-Before that, as the Publication’s New Delhi bureau chief from Nov 2008 to Feb 2011, Dinesh filed stories and columns for both Kantipur and The Post (and Kantipur TV and Kantipur FM) on Nepal-India relations, Nepalis in India and Indian politics and society.
-(Here’s more on Dinesh’s journalism years.)
+During my last year as a fulltime journalist at Kantipur, I led a team that produced the Saturday edition of the paper.
+Before that, as the paper’s New Delhi bureau chief from Nov 2008 to Feb 2011, I filed stories and columns for Kantipur and The Post (and Kantipur TV and Radio Kantipur) on Nepal-India relations, Nepalis in India, and Indian politics and society.

 Open the WSJ Cupboard:

 1. Annapurna Trekking: From Ulleri to Ghorepani (Day 2)

 3. Nar Phu Trek: At The Top Of Kang La Pass: Day 12 of 16

 4. All About Nepali Press Conferences (Including Two by Jimmy Carter)

 6.When You Meet Wine and Women of France Together